 The bulk of influencer marketing today occurs in social media, predominantly with micro-influencers, and blogging.
 With an increased interest in video, YouTubers are rapidly becoming more important too.

 Bloggers and influencers in social media (predominantly micro-bloggers) have the most authentic and active relationships with their fans.
 Brands are now recognizing and encouraging this.

 Influencer marketing grew out of celebrity endorsement.
 Businesses have found for many years that their sales usually rise when a celebrity promotes or endorses their product.
-There are still many cases of businesses, particularly high-end brands, using celebrities as influencers.
+There are still many cases of companies, particularly high-end brands, using celebrities as influencers.

 The problem for most brands is that there are only so many traditional celebrities willing to participate in this kind of influencer campaign, and they are unlikely to come cheaply.
 The exception will if a firm makes a product that a celebrity already likes and uses.
-In that situation, the celebrity may well be prepared to use his influence to say how good he believes the product to be.
+In that situation, the celebrity may well be prepared to use his or her influence to say how good he/she believes the product to be.
 I am sure many musical instrument producers benefit from musicians playing their instruments by choice.